zommiommy/mem_dbg-rs/README.md

 # }
 ```

-- Computation of the size of arrays, slices, and vectors will be performed by
+- Computation of the size of arrays, slices, vectors, or container types, will
-  iterating over their elements unless the type is a copy type that does not
+  be performed by iterating over their elements unless the type is a copy type
-  contain non-`'static` references and it is declared as such using the attribute
+  that does not contain non-`'static` references and it is declared as such
-  `#[copy_type]`.
+  using the attribute `#[copy_type]`.
 See [`CopyType`] for more details.

+- Atomic primitive types are a special case: they satisfy `CopyType<Copy =
+  True>`, but they are not [`Copy`].
+As a result, containers of atomic types
+  will not be iterated over, but you cannot use the `#[copy_type]` attribute
+  on a structure containing atomic types, as the structure will not be [`Copy`].

 - The content of vectors and slices is not expanded recursively as the output
   might be too complex; this might change in the future (e.g., via a flag)